Home / Career Guides / Underwriter

 Underwriters decide whether to provide insurance to an applicant and on what terms.
 This includes deciding on the premium rate, exclusions or conditions, and the policy limit.
 They also decide whether to renew existing policies based on changes in risk.
 These decisions are based on a careful risk assessment and the insurance company’s risk appetite.

-They often work closely with a range of professionals in the insurance industry.
+They often work closely with a range of pros in the insurance industry.
 This can include brokers, who submit applications on behalf of their clients; risk and compliance officers, who ensure the underwriting process complies with regulations; claim handlers, who deal with claims when they arise; and actuaries, who develop the statistical models that underwriters use in their risk assessments.

 What challenges might an underwriter face?